Internal

 W/ the 1795 Constitution, France was still a republic, but once again only citizens who paid a certain amount of taxes could vote

-The revolution ended when Napoleon Bonaparte, a French general, took over the government in Nov of 1799
+The revolution ended when Napoleon Bonaparte, a French general, took over the govt in Nov of 1799

-The FR brought France into opposition w/ much of Europe because the monarchs who ruled the other nations feared the spread of democratic ideals
+The Fr Rev brought France into opposition w/ much of Europe because the monarchs who ruled the other nations feared the spread of democratic ideals

-The revolution left the Fr people in extreme disagreement about the best form of govt for their country but the revolution created the long lasting foundations for a unified state, a strong central government, and a free society dominated by the middle class and the landowners
+The revolution left the Fr people in extreme disagreement about the best form of govt for their country but the revolution created the long lasting foundations for a unified state, a strong central govt, & a free society dominated by the middle class & the landowners

 LeBon studied the collective behavior of the people & offered theories to explain the crowd behavior & violence in his study, The Crowd: A Study of the Popular Mind, 1895